rajstormo/contact-app-mern/README.md

 npm install
 ```

-4. Create a `.env` file in the `backend` directory and add the following environment variables:
+4. Create a `.env` file in the `contact-backend` directory and add the following environment variables:

 ```
 DATABASE_URI=your_mongodb_uri